SAT Fee Waivers

 - Choose either the Question-and-Answer Service or the Student Answer Service (for the SAT only), and get it FREE when you order during registration.

-*If you don’t receive your Request for Waiver of College Application Fee forms directly, ask your counselor to provide them to you.
+*If you don’t receive your college application fee waivers directly, ask your counselor to provide them to you.
 You are entitled to use up to four of these forms.

 Register for the SAT® using your fee waiver